trevordilley/edict/packages/examples/react-realworld/README.md

 ## Goal
-The aim of this example was definitely "Can I write a full app in `edict`?" and definitely not _"Here's how to write an app in `edict`"
+The aim of this example was definitely "Can I write a full app in `edict`?" and definitely not _"Here's how to write an app in `edict`"_

-I call this out because this was example was not written from scratch with `edict`, but rather had `redux` gutted from the source and `edict` introduced into an existing app, which naturally means there will be awkwardness.
+I call this out because this was example was not written from scratch with `edict`, but rather had `redux` gutted from the source and `edict` introduced into an existing app, which naturally means there will be areas where the fit doesn't seem appropriate.

 ## Future of this example
 As I iterate on making `edict`'s api more type-safe, and adding new debugging and profiling capabilities,